PagerDuty/incident-response-docs/docs/before/different_roles.md

 ### What are the responsibilities?
 1. Post any publicly facing messages regarding the incident (Twitter, StatusPage, etc).
 1. Notify the IC of any customers reporting that they are affected by the incident.
-1. Provide customers with the external message from the post-mortem once it is completed.
+1. Provide customers with the external message from the postmortem once it is completed.

 ### Who are they?
 Any member of the Support Team can act as a customer liaison.